Please use this identifier to cite or link to this item:

 |Supervisor:||Supervisor: Dr. Cheung, Ray C C; Assessor: Prof. Yan, Hong|

 Application software -- Development.

 |Description:||Nominated as OAPS (Outstanding Academic Papers by Students) paper by Department in 2011-12.|

 |Citation:||Fung, C. W. (2011).
 Sand art design for iPad (Outstanding Academic Papers by Students (OAPS)).
-Retrieved from City University of Hong
+Retrieved from City University of Hong Kong, CityU Institutional Repository.|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects|

 Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.